cosenary/Instagram-PHP-API/README.markdown

 ## Example App

 The example project, located in the `example/` folder, helps you to get started.
-Its code is well documented and takes you through all required steps of the OAuth2 process.
+The code is well documented and takes you through all required steps of the OAuth2 process.
 Credit for the awesome Instagram icons goes to [Ricardo de Zoete Pro](http://dribbble.com/RZDESIGN).

 #### More examples, tutorials: